Ahmad-Mosha/lib-management-system/README.md

 **How to use**:

 1. Open `http://localhost:3000/api/docs` in your browser
+2. Navigate to the **Auth** module and find the `/auth/login` endpoint
-2. Click "Authorize" and login with: `librarian` / `password123`
+3. Click "Try it out" and use credentials: `librarian` / `password123`
+4. Click "Execute" and copy the `access_token` from the response
+5. Click the "Authorize" button at the top of the page
+6. Paste the token in the "Value" field (it should auto-format as `Bearer <token>`)
+7. Click "Authorize" and then "Close"
-3. Explore and test any endpoint with the "Try it out" button
+8. Now you can explore and test any protected endpoint with the "Try it out" button
-4. All request examples are pre-filled with test data
+9. All request examples are pre-filled with test data

 ### Swagger Screenshots